ucsb-seclab/harden-HBFA/CryptoPkg/ReadmeMbedtls.md

 ## Enable CryptoMbedTlsPkg for Platform step

+There are two options to enable CryptoMbedTlsPkg for Platform.

+Option1:
-Note: The sequence of steps 3 to 8 cannot be changed;
+Note: The sequence of steps 3 to 9 cannot be changed;
 1. Download the platform source code;
-2. Download the edk-staging OpenSSL11_EOL as stanalone folder;
+2. Download the edk-staging OpenSSL11_EOL as stanalone folder then use `git submodule update --init`;
 3. Replace the platform source code from `CryptoPkg/Library/BaseCryptLib` to `CryptoPkg/Library/BaseCryptLibMbedTls`;
+   please select "Match Whole Word";
 4. Replace the platform source code from `OpensslLib|CryptoPkg/Library/OpensslLib/OpensslLib.inf` to
 ```
 OpensslLib|CryptoPkg/Library/OpensslLib/OpensslLib.inf